-Display Keyword allow you to place your video on websites that are contextually similar to your keywords.
-Unlike the search network there are no match types.
+Display Keywords allow you to place your Video Ad on websites that are contextually similar to your keywords.
+Unlike the search network, there are no match types.

-Because you are giving Google a lot of discretion of where your ads will be placed it is important that you check your automatic placement reports regularly and exclude any irrelevant or poor performing placements.
+(Because you’re giving Google a lot of discretion to decide where your ads are placed, it’s important that you check your automatic placement reports regularly and exclude any irrelevant or poor-performing placements.)

-You can select keywords to target by entering them into the box on the left and then selecting “add keywords”
+You can add keywords to target by typing them into the box, on the left and then clicking the ‘Add keywords’ button.

-To identify new keywords you can select “find relevant keywords” or for more advanced users you could use the Google Display Network Planner.
+To identify new keywords, select ‘Find relevant keywords’.
+More advanced users may also want to use the Google Display Network Planner.

-For example for the bond advertising client we targeted people in the category Finance > Investing > Stocks & Bonds > Bonds.
+For example, for a bond advertising client, you’d want to target people in the category Finance > Investing > Stocks & Bonds > Bonds.

 - Bid Only.
-This allows you to add the placement so that you can bid on them and your ads will only be shown when your other targeting methods match too.
-Think overlapping audiences.
+This allows you to add the placement so that you can choose to set bids on them, but your ads will only be shown when your other targeting methods also match.
+Think ‘overlapping audiences’.